mandree95/latex-docker-build/README.md

 $ latex-build -l abschlussarbeit -c
 ```

-The argument `-l ARG` is the name of your main tex file.
+The argument `-l ARG` is the name of your main tex file without file extension.
 `-c` stands for something like cleanup.
 If set, the latex files are cleaned up.